 4 Ways HIPAA Protects Healthcare Data From Ransomware Threats

 This year is an unprecedented one for cyber security, especially in healthcare.
-Earlier this month, a type ransomware dubbed WannaCry – malicious software that holds your data hostage for $300 in bitcoins, and deletes or publicly releases your files if you don’t pay – hit nearly 250,000 systems across the globe.
+Earlier this month, a type of ransomware dubbed WannaCry – malicious software that holds your data hostage for $300 in bitcoins, and deletes or publicly releases your files if you don’t pay – hit nearly 250,000 systems across the globe.

 It hit healthcare hard.
 So hard that 16 hospitals in the U.K. couldn’t access medical health records or test results.
 This compromised care and put patients’ lives in real danger.
 Many hospitals had to turn away non-urgent patients and emergency departments began diverting ambulances elsewhere.